Quantum-foundational implications of information erasure upon measurement: Ontological theories

 \section{Ontological theories}

-Broadly speaking, an ontological theory of quantum phenomena is formulated whenever it is specified which aspects within the theory should be considered as elements of reality.
-In this broad sense, an ontological assessment is mandatory for any physical theory.
+An ontology for quantum theory is formulated whenever it is specified which aspects within the theory should be considered as elements of reality.
+Thus, an ontological assessment is mandatory for any physical theory.
 The Copenhagen interpretation holds that macroscopic events that we can experience constitute elements of reality.
 This minimal requirement is related to the assumption of {\it absoluteness of observed events}, introduced in the context of Wigner's friend thought experiments~\cite{wiseman}.
 However, the interpretation avoids establishing a causal connection between events through a continuous sequence of underlying states of reality, commonly referred to as {\it ontic states}.
 In this view, the quantum state is merely a mathematical construct rather than a fundamental element of reality.
 The Copenhagen interpretation can be considered as a kind of minimal ontological theory, in which factual events are immersed in a `fog' of indeterminacy.